For Emergency Call : 0183-513-1111

 I-pill, also known as the morning-after pill, is a type of emergency contraceptive primarily utilized to prevent unwanted pregnancies after unprotected intercourse or contraceptive failure.
 It contains a synthetic hormone similar to progesterone, which impedes ovulation, thereby thwarting pregnancy.
 It’s imperative to understand that I-pill does not terminate an existing pregnancy but rather prevents it from occurring.

-Managing Fatigue and Headaches
+Fatigue and Dizziness:

 Seeking Professional Guidance